ZubairMohamed/foodstuffs-calc/README.md

 This app uses vite + React.

+# Live Site
+This project has been deployed live on netlify: https://foodstuffs-calc.netlify.app/

 # Running the app

 This app works uses node package manager (npm).
 To run the app locally you can run npm run dev or npm start.